MiamiOH-CSE274/Portfolio/README.md

 5 - Create collection classes using templates in C++
 ----
-TODO: Answer the following questions about templates in C++
+TODO: Answer the following questions about templates in C++ What is the main benefit of using templates when creating collection classes?
+In normal C++ code the .h file contains the declarations, and the .cpp file contains implementations.
+Explain why this isn't the case with template-based collection classes.

 20 - Using time and space analysis, justify the selection of a data structure for a given application
 ----